Home

 • Company policies are key: Employers should have clear policies outlining eligibility, application procedures, duration limits, and required notice periods.

-• No statutory limit on duration: The length of unpaid leave is determined by company policy, not law.
+• No statutory limit on duration: The length of the leave is determined by company policy, not law.

 • Probation and notice periods: Unpaid leave during these periods is generally at the employer's discretion.
 Agreement and clear documentation are crucial to avoid disputes.